Relation Between Photoionisation Cross Sections and Attosecond Time Delays: Results and discussions

-Photoionization can be regarded as a half-scattering process \cite{pazourek2015attosecond}, and its transition amplitude can be presented by the $S$-matrix or the related $R$-matrix \cite{wigner1947higher}.
-If the $S$-matrix is diagonalized according to the angular momentum $l$ as
+Photoionisation can be regarded as a half-scattering process \cite{pazourek2015attosecond}, and its transition amplitude can be presented by the $S$-matrix or the related $R$-matrix \cite{wigner1947higher}.
+If the $S$-matrix is diagonalised with respect to the angular momentum $\ell$ as